 Sage grows successfully in containers.
-If you have no space for a garden or if your garden soil does not drain promptly, then container growing will solve your problems.
-The sage plant is attractive, feel free to mix it with decorative plants.
+If you have no space for a garden or your garden soil does not drain promptly, container growing will solve your problems.
+The sage plant is attractive; feel free to mix it with decorative plants.
 Start with a planter at least 10″ in diameter.
 If you would like to combine several herbs in one pot, sage will work well with thyme and parsley.
-In this case start with a pot of 18″ diameter.
+In this case, start with a pot of 18″ in diameter.
 Please see the notes below on companion planting.

 Ensure that the plant is potted in quality, sterile potting soil.
 This article discusses what to look for in purchasing a potting mix.

 You can grow sage indoors year-round.
 Follow the procedure for good container management with the added caveat of ensuring that you provide sufficient light.

 Sage requires 6-8 hours of sun.
 A sunny south-facing window should suffice.
 Otherwise, you may need a grow light.

 If you are bringing your outdoor plants indoors for the winter, you might like this.
 “Acclimate plants between the Garden and Indoors.

 Culinary Sage In The Kitchen

 Sage has a strong flavor and aroma and should be added early in the cooking process.
 This creates a more subtle background note.
 If it is too subtle you can always add a little more.

 The taste of sage should be like a cooling mint; you will notice a green, sweet, floral, and even hay-like note.
 Sage, sometimes, can seem both strong and bitter.
 I like the Chiffonade idea below; it prevents people from experiencing bitter bites.